/www/asatourscomau_679/public/wp-content/themes/asatours/single-tour.php

 This literary tour of Spain will take you to the places Cervantes knew, and to the settings of his novel.
 We can “tilt against windmills” in Consuegra, visit his birthplace in Alcala de Henares, and view rare editions of his works in libraries.
 Spain would not be what it is today without Don Quixote.
 Indeed, literary critic Ilan Stavans, author of Quixote: The Novel and the World, is convinced that “the Spanish language exists in order for this magisterial novel to inhabit it”.

 However, this literary tour will also include other important Spanish writers.
-From Seville to Cordoba, Ronda to Malaga, Granada to Madrid, we will encounter many fascinating authors.
-Poet and playwright Federico Garcia Lorca was assassinated at the start of the Spanish Civil War – we will see his birthplace and the house that inspired his famous play, The House of Bernardo Alba, novelist Miguel de Unamuno was an educator and philosopher who played a vital role in the literary and intellectual life of Salamanca (which now has an excellent museum in his name).
-Poet Juan Ramón Jiménez won the 1956 Nobel Prize for Literature, although he believed that “if they give you ruled paper, write the other way”.
-We will enjoy refreshments in the café made famous by Camilo José Cela’s novel The Beehive, which was banned in Spain, although in 1989 Cela won the Nobel Prize.
-And we can think of Manuel Vázquez Montalbán’s fictional gastronome-detective Pepe Carvalho as we enjoy tapas and paella in restaurants around the country.
-Symbolist poet Antonio Machado was born in Seville, but settled in Segovia and we will see places connected with his important modernist writings, as well as following in the steps of José Zorrilla, poet and playwright who became the National Laureate of Spain.
+From Seville to Córdoba, Ronda to Málaga, Granada to Madrid, we will encounter many fascinating authors.
+Poet and playwright Federico Garcia Lorca was assassinated at the start of the Spanish Civil War – we will see his birthplace and the house that inspired his famous play, The House of Bernardo Alba.
+Novelist Miguel de Unamuno was a writer and philosopher who played a vital role in the literary and intellectual life of Salamanca – we visit an excellent museum in his name.

 And there will be visiting writers, who fell in love with Spain, it’s history and culture.
 Washington Irving thought Granada the “most picturesque and beautiful city, situated in one of the loveliest landscapes” and wrote his 1832 Tales of the Alhambra as a result of his time in Spain.
 American poet Longfellow found that “romantic dreams filled his brain” when he was in Spain.
 Ernest Hemingway found it hard to stay away from Spain and set The Sun Also Rises and other works of fiction there.
 Laurie Lee recounted his travels in Spain, playing music as he went, in As I Walked Out One Midsummer Morning, while Graham Greene’s Monsignor Quixote is a tribute to Cervantes’ classic.
 George Orwell and Gerald Brenan wrote about the Civil War, John Masefield visited, Jessica Mitford ran away to Spain, Virginia Woolf adored her walking holiday there, Jan Morris was insightful about the country and its culture in her travel book, and modern novelist Chris Stewart bought a farm in Spain and was inspired to write the fabulous Driving Over Lemons.
 Spain has brought the best works out of so many great writers.